tavdog/Skidbyt/README.md

-# panel-led-mqtt
+# Tidbyt-mqtt

-Custom version of [panel-led-mqtt](https://github.com/domoticafacilconjota/panel-led-mqtt/tree/v0.100-RC) to be used with [Pixlet](https://github.com/cghdev/pixlet).
-This version reads base64 encoded GIFs via a MQTT topic and uses [GifDecoder library](https://github.com/pixelmatix/GifDecoder/) to render it in the LED panel.
+Custom version of [https://github.com/cghdev/panel-led-mqtt] with Tidbyt pins defined and ready to build.
+Also include binary (firmware.bin) to flash directly to the Tidbyt.

+This firmware will only display gifs so make sure to pass --gif if you are using pixlet.

+See mosquitto_pub_example.sh for an example of how to push via mqtt

 # TOPIC MQTT